 Washingtonian: Montreal - New York City - Washington, D.C.

+Today, the CN is one of the top North American Class I systems earning healthy profits in a revitalized industry.
+Whether its name will remain in the next round of mega-mergers is unknown but what is certain is that the railroad will at least be a major player when they do occur.
 For more information on the Canadian National you might want to consider the book Canadian National Railway by author Tom Murray.
 The book gives an excellent general history of the railroad so if you are particularly looking for a starting point about learning more on the CN and its long history I would very much suggest starting with Mr. Murray's book.
 If you're interested in perhaps purchasing this book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.